LLagu/housing_watchdog/README.md

 - cd into the cloned directory
 - Build with `cargo build` or `cargo build --release`
 - Run with `cargo run`

+### What it does
+The program reads the configuration file, starts a chromdriver process on a free local port, creates one or more scrapers that open separate Chrome windows and look for the specified elements.
+The first time the program is run all the houses will be "newly posted" so there will be some notification spam.
+After the first run it will remember the previous session and notify

+Please not that this is a personal project aimed mainly at learning Rust (and hopefully getting a new house at some point), so there might be some false positives.

 ### How to use
 #### Prerequisites